plumpNation/flow-experiment/README.md

 ---

 ## First impressions
 Much faster to get up and running than in typescript.
-However, since I am thinking of using it for a node project, and my only experience with typescript is wedging it into a legacy frontend project this is likely an unfair comparison.
+I absolutely love the fact that you only are **required** to annotate the boundaries of the modules at first.
+This makes easing typing into your project way easier and quicker, and you can build up your annotations as you need to.

 ---